mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 The example above creates a horizontal :class:`~ezdxf.entities.Dimension` entity.
 The default dimension style "EZDXF" is defined as:

-- 1 drawing unit = 1m in reality
+- 1 drawing unit = 1m
-- the drawing scale = 1:100
+- measurement text height = 0.25 (drawing scale = 1:100)
 - the length factor :attr:`dimlfac` = 100, which creates a measurement text in cm.
 - arrow is "ARCHTICK", arrow size :attr:`dimasz` = 0.175

+Every dimension style which does not exist will be replaced by the dimension style "Standard" at DXF export by :meth:`save` or :meth:`saveas` (e.g. dimension style setup was not initiated).

 The `base` point defines the location of the dimension line, `ezdxf` accepts any point on the dimension line, the point `p1` defines the start point of the